camunda-academy/.github/profile/README.md

 ## General Information

-> Our vision is to increase the number of individuals and organizations with the knowledge and skills required to be successful with Camunda.
+> Our vision is to increase the number of individuals and organizations with the knowledge and skills required to be successful with Camunda

-- Our mission is to ensure that Camunda users can seamlessly acquire the knowledge and skills needed to solve their process automation challenges.
+> Our mission is to ensure that Camunda users can seamlessly acquire the knowledge and skills needed to solve their process automation challenges

-- Never stop learning
+> Never stop learning

-- The Universal Process Orchestrator
+> The Universal Process Orchestrator
 -
 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?
 - Why did you undertake it?
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+#Should we talk about the team members and provide their GitHub accounts?#

 ## Course Catalog